Drinking Water

 The SUPER Act Program is responsible for identifying areas in the state having drinking water contaminated as a result of leaking underground storage tanks, surface spills and other discharges to the environment.
 This program conducts well surveillance in potentially impacted areas, notifies the public of potential adverse health effects and provides assistance in obtaining alternative sources of drinking water.

 Environmental Public Health staff identify all private water wells within 1/4 mile, and all public drinking water wells within 1/2 mile of potential petroleum contamination sources.
 We also collect samples from these wells, and have them tested for any contamination.
-This sampling is performed under a Florida Department of Environmental Protection contract administered through the Department of Health in Tallahassee.
+This sampling is performed under a Florida Department of Environmental Protection contract administered through the DOH in Tallahassee.
 The program is funded through a reimbursement formula designed by the state.
-Sampling for Florida Department of Health in Charlotte County is handled through the Florida Department of Health in Lee County, Environmental Engineering Section.
+Sampling for Florida Department of Health in Charlotte County (DOH-Charlotte) is handled through the Florida Department of Health in Lee County, Environmental Engineering Section.
 They can be reached at 239-274-2200.

 Delineated Contamination Areas

-"Delineated Contamination Areas" program is described in rules in Chapter 62-524 of the Florida Administrative Code, this rule defines the areas, helpful links, emails, addresses and contact phone numbers which apply to these areas, ways of identifying, or delineating, areas of groundwater contamination, email, phone list for the "Delineated Areas Program" and helpful links are found here.
+The Delineated Contamination Areas program is described in rules in Chapter 62-524 of the Florida Administrative Code, this rule defines the areas, helpful links, emails, addresses, and contact phone numbers which apply to these areas, ways of identifying or delineating, areas of groundwater contamination, email, phone list for the Delineated Areas Program, and helpful links are found here.